canselcik/libremarkable/README.md

 You can then set up your Rust toolchain for cross compilation with: `rustup target add armv7-unknown-linux-gnueabihf`.

 In order for rust to leverage the toolchain a `.cargo/config` file is required.
-This file can be generated using the `gen_cargo_config.py`.
+This file can be generated using `gen_cargo_config.py`.
 First the toolchain environment must be sourced.
-It location is can be found within the toolchain installation directory.
+Its location is can be found within the toolchain installation directory.
 The correct path is also referenced in the toolchain [wiki](https://remarkablewiki.com/devel/toolchain).
 After the environment is loaded the script will read the environment variables to generate the correct `.cargo/config` file for your toolchain.

 The resulting config file will look something like this: